AnnaBirk/Master_project/README.md

     Source_code/Three-terminal_selfenergy_method/figures/thesis_plots_Anna/Three-terminal_selfenergy_method_plots.py

-This script makes use of the following library and data :
+This script makes use of the following module and data :

     The data used in the thesis are given in :

             "Source_code/Three-terminal_selfenergy_method/figures/thesis_plots_Anna/data/wire_101"

-    One library I wrote, which is used to process the raw data (differential conductances), and to represent the data as done in the figures at hand, is given in :
+    One module I wrote, which is used to process the raw data (differential conductances), and to represent the data as done in the figures at hand, is given in :

             "Source_code/Three-terminal_selfenergy_method/thesis_plot_library/thesis_plot_library.py"